IBatashev/MCEScreening/README.md

 |3|11.12.19| 28 |Small test subset made from 2 with python script included in archive.
 Random seed  = 1|
 |4|22.12.19|8970|More files now – separate folders including aflow files (which contain all possible non-file tags).
 Instead of CONTCARs we now have aflow_structure files for both before and after relaxation containg a LOT of structural info.
 Contains python script used for downloading.
 Includes python script used for downloading.
 Aflow files were downloaded a week |
 |5|07.01.19|8603|Updated version of 4, radioactive things now removed.
 Includes script that was used to remove entries containing  U, Po, Th|

 TODO
 ---
-- Check if all ENCUTS are correct in recommended_PAW.csv look them up in POTCAR files
-- check if all necessary POTCARs for elements are present, maybe move to new folder - but probably not
-- Fill in all mag moments in recommended_PAW.csv - from INCARS - parse all in a table get averages?
-OR from slater curve and "_intuition_"
+- Perform initial screening - calculate internal fileds and sites
+- Ask Gilles about W_pv and At_d in PBE .54
+- Redo magsites calculator
-- Redo POSCAR_maker - write lattice matrix from lattice parameters and symmetry instead of copying from original POSCAR
+- Redo POSCAR_maker (and all other that were based on POSCAR file from aflow) - write lattice matrix from lattice parameters and symmetry instead of copying from original POSCAR
 - Add check to make sure direct coordinates are supplied in initial POSCAR from aflow (POSCAR_maker)
 - Test if mag_sites works as intended, if not lower symmetry tolerance?
 Also no longer need to employ ase or phonopy - just grab wyckof from edata.relax.out
 - ~~add ase package to project directory~~ with new info from database I no longer really need ase
 - Fix lattice recognition
+- Get doi from structure file on line starting with "NO RECURSION ... doi:...""
 - add error messages/exceptions everywhere so we can troubleshoot
 - Add scripts for auotomatic processing - see 'custodian' package
 ---